-When the broth has finished cooking, I strain it incrementally into a large container to remove bone and other residual bits and pieces.
+When the broth has finished cooking, I strain it incrementally into a large container to remove the bones and any other residual bits and pieces.
 The dogs are usually circling like sharks in anticipation!
 Cooked bone is unsafe for dogs, so this goes into the rubbish (see my tip above on timing for trash day).
-I’m not crazy about the straining and a fine colander is enough for my broth making, but you can strain through increasingly fine filters for a clarified broth, if you wish.
+I’m not too rigorous about the straining and use a simple colander for my broth making.
+You can strain through increasingly fine filters for a clarified broth, if you wish.

 Like it’s meaty sources, once prepared, bone broth can be kept in a sealed container refrigerated for a couple of days, but should be frozen for longer term storage.

 Liquid broth can be poured or spooned into trays for freezing.
 Easy!
 Gelled broth might require a little extra prep, but can also be easily frozen.
 If my bone broth has come out excellent, it might be too firm to spoon into trays for freezing.
 If I’ve taken the extra effort to try and make it set firm enough to cut (making gelatin gummies from scratch), I can just slice and freeze.
 Normally, however, my broth is more jelly like.
 Too firm to spoon, too soft to hold shape when cut.
 A little bit of heat is all that’s needed to soften the broth back up enough to spoon into the trays.
 If needed, I pop the container in the microwave on low power briefly and then spoon it into trays.
 Once the broth has frozen thoroughly, I transfer the cubes to a container for storage.

 Straight Up Bone Broth

 Bone broth can be use straight up for a little lick, watered down for a drink (it’s rich, so moderation is important), or drizzled onto food as a delicious topper.
 My boys occasionally even get a cube straight from the freezer as a pupsicle on hot days.